Skip to Content

 On the Lord of the Rings tour I did in Glenorchy!

 This is a fantastic tour option if you’re short on time.
 At 4 hours long, you can enjoy the afternoon in Queenstown at your leisure.
-Pick-up for this tour is offered from your hotel in Queenstown (select this option when booking) at 8 am.
+Pick-up for this tour is offered from your hotel (select this option when booking) at 8 am.

-As with the above tour, you’ll take the scenic drive from Queenstown to Glenorchy stopping at some interesting viewpoints and attractions along the way – this is personally one of my favorite road trips on the South Island!
-During the drive is where your guide will begin to explain interesting facts about the films including the man-hours involved and how Peter Jackson, a rather inexperienced film director at the time, got to direct one of the largest (and most expensive) films trilogies in the world!
+During the drive is where your guide will begin to explain interesting facts about the films including the man-hours involved and how Peter Jackson, a rather inexperienced film director at the time, got to direct one of the largest (and most expensive) films trilogies in the world.
 Believe me, this is super interesting!

 Many of the locations visited on this tour are the same as the above, however, you will need to skip a couple with much less time on your hands.
 With that said, you’ll get to see the most popular film locations.
 After, you’ll stop for a picnic lunch near Glenorchy and get the chance to dress up and get some photos in Lord of the Rings costumes.

 This is a popular Lord of the Rings tour for families and couples because it’s short and sweet but packs in a lot.
-It also gives you the chance to spend your afternoon doing other relaxing activities in Queenstown.
+Prices for this tour start from $180 NZD per person.

 3. 4WD Lord of the Rings Tours